Website Manager

 Once postponed, each team’s scorekeeper must record score, inning, base runners, outs, ball-strike count, and lineup positions.

-The Division VP sets date/time/location to continue a postponed game.
-Resumption picks up exactly where the game left off (inning, score, runners, etc.).
+The Division VP sets the date, time, and location to continue a postponed game.
+Resumption picks up exactly where the game left off, including inning, score, runners, outs, count, and lineup positions.

 Make-Up Games

 Cancelled games will not be rescheduled unless approved by the Division VP.
-The VP assigns date/time/location for the make-up.
+The VP assigns the date, time, and location for the make-up game.

 Field & Dugout Assignment